 How long does your regular doctor ‘covered’ by your government-mandated insurance talk to you about how to improve your metabolism or optimize who you are in the next decade of life?
 What does your doctor tell you when you ask how you can improve your diet to decrease your use of your medication?
 Healthcare is wellness and prevention.
 Wellness and prevention is what I teach.
 Wellness and prevention is what I provide.
 This is how I make a living.
 Wellness and prevention is what our healthcare system is supposed to provide.
 This nation expects it but does not want to pay for it.
 Our healthcare system is set up to wait until disease happens.
 And when disease happens of course people are willing to pay anything to fix the problem.
 Yet they complain or refuse to pay a $35 or $75 phone call backed up by years of education, real experience, and daily maintenance of knowledge that can be the key in preventing the disease in the first place.
 Am I worth it?
 Read the first paragraph again.

-If you or someone you know needs wellness care, like wellness care in Maryland, Virginia, and Washington, DC, contact a doctor today to schedule an appointment.
+If you or someone you know needs wellness care, contact a doctor today to schedule an appointment.